aws-greengrass/aws-greengrass-nucleus/DEVELOPING.md

 a `main` service.
 Detailed config schema is in `README_CONFIG_SCHEMA.md`

 ### Plugins
-Plugins like the internalhttp server can be installed simply by placing the jar file that it generates into the root dir/plugins/trusted.
+Plugins like the httpdebugview server can be installed simply by placing the jar file that it generates into the root dir/plugins/trusted.
 The plugin will be injected immediately when the kernel starts up.